By: Patrick Hyland, Ph.D. and David Reeves, Ph.D.,

 - Are career paths in your organization clear?
 Our results emphasize that career development is particularly important to employees.
 But based on our latest Global Talent Trends report, few organizations are focusing here.
 When we asked senior HR professionals to evaluate 16 aspects of their organization’s EVP and rank order the extent to which each was compelling and differentiated, they ranked their organization’s learning and development offerings dead last.
 Considering the looming skills gap that many organizations face as they prepare for the future of work-as well as the strong correlations we found between employees’ perceptions of career development and their motivation, satisfaction, advocacy, and commitment levels-this is a critical place for organizations to focus their time and resources.

 - Do your employees think they are doing meaningful work?
 Researchers like Herzberg and Hackman and Oldham discovered the importance of meaningful work decades ago, and the pattern of results we found provides strong evidence that it is still critical for today’s workforce.
 Based on our experience and research, we have found that leaders and managers can make work more meaningful through their actions and behaviors.
 Hiring managers should also place a heavy emphasis on purpose and meaning when selecting and screening job candidates: we have found that when employees see their job as their personal vocation or calling, they are significantly more engaged and committed.
+When it comes to screening prospective candidates, a business may want to make use of something like the background screening services offered by Health Street to ensure who they hire does not pose a danger to staff, customers, or company assets.

 - Is there a strong sense of community in your organization?
 In recent years, a growing number of researchers have focused on the causes and consequences of loneliness at work.
 According to former U.S. Surgeon General Dr. Vivek Murthy, an epidemic of loneliness is emerging within many organizations.
 When employees feel lonely at work, researchers are finding that everything from their physical and psychological health to their commitment and performance may decline.
 At the core of these studies is a common theme: workplace loneliness undermines both employee wellbeing and organizational effectiveness.
 In our study, we found that when employees feel a sense of belonging at work, they are more likely to be motivated, satisfied, and committed.
 In light of these findings, leaders, managers, and HR professionals should ensure they are building a workplace where employees feel supported, accepted, and welcomed.